FRANÇOIS JAQUET

 Picture

 I am an Assistant Professor and the adjunct head of the Master's degree in Ethics at the Université de Strasbourg.
-My research interests include metaethics, normative ethics, and animal ethics.
+My research interests include animal ethics, normative ethics, and metaethics.
+I am a statutory member of the Laboratoire en études culturelles (LinCS) and an associate member of the Archives Henri Poincaré - Philosophie et Recherches sur les Sciences et les Technologies.
+I am also a fellow at the Oxford Center for Animal Ethics.

 In 2016, I received a PhD from the Université de Genève for a thesis entitled "Utilitarianism for the Error Theorist."
 In this work, which was supervised by Prof. Julien Deonna, I argued that moral error theorists have decisive prudential reasons to adopt a utilitarian moral fiction.